wavesplatform/Waves/README.md

    if needed
 * run ./start-local2.sh to run second local peer binded to 127.0.0.2:9084 .
 Edit settings in settings-local2.json
    if needed
 * You can run both peers simultaneously by running ./start-local.sh

+You can also run start.sh script to connect to the network, but network is down now :)
+You can edit folders / other settings in settings.json file before running ./start.sh.

 Command-Line Client
 -------------------

-todo: finish
+Run ./cli.sh after launching server to issue API requests to it via command-line client.
+See API section below.
+Some examples of CLI commands:

+ * GET blocks/first
+ * POST payment {"amount":400, "fee":1, "sender":"2kx3DyWJpYYfLErWpRMLHwkL1ZGyKHAPNKr","recipient":"Y2BXLjiAhPUMSo8iBbDEhv81VwKnytTXsH"}

 API
 ---